yasinhajilou/Dileit/README.md

 **3-Add to Leitner System**

-In each word page, you can easily add a word in the Leitner system to learning it.
+in each word page, you can easily add a word in the Leitner system to learn it.
 <p float="left">
  <img src="images/add_leitner.png" width="280" height="560">
  <img src="images/add_leitner2.png" width="280" height="560">